-The Horseshoe brand is run by Caesars Entertainment, and the Horseshoe Danville location is set to be a new addition to the Caesars Rewards network.
-That means you can take advantage of your rewards points in over 50 different resorts and casinos (including Caesars and Harrah’s properties).
+Caesars is a name synonymous with gambling.
+However, Caesars Entertainment also runs Harrah’s, Horseshoe Casinos, online apps, and more.
+The Caesars Danville location is set to be a new addition to the Caesars Rewards network.
+That means you can take advantage of your rewards points in over 50 different resorts and casinos.

-Many Virginians are already intimately familiar with Horseshoe Baltimore, the second largest casino in Maryland.
-There are also two Harrah’s branded casinos run by the Cherokee nation in North Carolina that are popular destinations for folks in VA.
+Many Virginians are already intimately familiar with other Caesars Entertainment properties.
+Horseshoe Baltimore, for example, is the second largest casino in Maryland.
+There are also two Harrah’s branded casinos run by the Cherokee nation in North Carolina that are popular destinations for folks in Virginia.

 Hard Rock Bristol Resort and Casino

 Now, this is an appropriate casino brand and city combination, if ever there was one.
 The Hard Rock Bristol Resort and Casino will be situated just down the street from the Birthplace of Country Music Museum.

 Move over, Memphis and New Orleans, because Bristol is getting back to its roots as an up and coming destination for fans of gambling and music.